Sherm Chavoor: Early life and career

-He was born near Hilo, Hawaii the son of a sugar cane worker, and his birth name was IIzikiel Correa.
+He was born as IIzikiel Correa near Hilo, Hawaii the son of a sugar cane worker.
 He would later change his name to Sherm Chavoor while serving in the U.S. Army.
 Born one of eight children, he was raised in the East Bay in Oakland and worked on the docks.
 Just prior to World War II he enlisted in the Army Air Corps.

 His first stint as a swim instructor was at the air base in Tonopah, Nevada.
 After his honorable discharge he married and moved to Sacramento where he was a school teacher and part-time swim instructor at the YMCA in 1946.
 In an era when minority swimmers were not allowed in most swim clubs, his first YMCA swim teams included Black, White and Japanese American teenagers.
 His swimmers were immediately successful in AAU swimming.
 After coaching stints with two other swim teams, Chavoor founded the Arden Hills Swim and Tennis Club in 1955.